 - Disclose the categories of third parties with whom the business shares personal information

 - Disclose specific pieces of personal information the business has collected about the consumer

 - Disclose any financial incentives offered by the business for collection, sale, or deletion of personal information

+You have a right not to receive discriminatory treatment by a business for your exercise of CCPA privacy rights.
 A business may charge a different price or rate, or provide a different level or quality of goods or services to you, if that difference is reasonably related to the value provided to you by your personal information.

 For applicable personal information access and portability requests, we will select a format to provide your personal information that is readily useable and should allow you to transmit the information from one entity to another entity without hindrance.

 Please note that we are not required to:

 - Retain any personal information about you that was collected for a single one-time transaction if, in the ordinary course of business, that information about you is not retained;